Your Identity

 Think about how you can connect every single action you take to something that you are — to your identity.
 When you go to work, you perform in your job role.
 When you take your kids to school, you are their parent.
 When you hug your wife or husband, you are the other spouse.
 During your weekly meet-up at your runners’ club, you are a runner.

 You can link every action you take to one of your roles in life and, often, to more than one.
 That is not to say that you don’t behave authentically because you wear multiple hats.
 Authenticity is something that we will discuss in more depth in future exercises.
-But the fact of the matter is that, during your day-to-day life, you use various aspects of your varied roles.
+For now, this simply means that you use various aspects of your varied roles during your day-to-day life.

 It’s tempting to think, well, okay, I wear multiple hats.
 So what?
 Why do I need to get into this?
 I will be those distinct things, no matter what.
-Yes, that is true; but remember that in this journey of discovery, the emphasis is on creating clarity.
+Yes, that is true; but remember that the emphasis is on creating clarity in this part of the journey.
 That implies putting all your cards on the table and genuinely understanding what they mean.

-For your roles in life, it is vital to understand what you think each one is; in other words, how you define it.
+Relative to your roles in life, it is vital to understand what you believe each one is; in other words, how you define it.
 Next, it’s critical to understand why you believe that role to be important in your life.
 By assessing importance, you can set your priorities and identify places of imbalance.

 Although achieving complete life balance is not the endgame (we’ll discuss this later), striving for balance in places that are imbalanced is a tool you’ll use multiple times throughout this program.